roshangnoronha-git/awslambda-tesseract/README.md

 # AWS-Lambda-OpenCV-Tesseract

-This Code is the final contents of the ZIP folder code to be uploaded to AWS Lambda
+This Tool uses AWS Lambda to identify the type of US Mdeical claim form.

 ## Installation